 Investment transactions are accounted for on the trade date.
-Interest income is accrued daily and dividend income is recognized on the ex-dividend date.
+Interest income is accrued daily based on the stated coupon and dividend income is recognized on the ex-dividend date.

 Realized gain/loss on sale of investments and unrealized appreciation/depreciation in investments are determined on an average cost basis.
 Average cost does not include amortization of premiums or discounts on fixed income securities with the exception of zero-coupon bonds.